-(1) In all program units which have defined the identical type to a given position (counted by the number of preceding storage units) references to that position refer to the same quantity.
+(1) In all program units that have defined the identical type to a given position (counted by the number of preceding storage units) references to that position refer to the same quantity.

 (2) A correct reference is made to a particular position assuming a given type if the most recent value assignment to that position was of the same type.
-1 in which each k is a list of the form: